Andy Fantuz: Saskatchewan Roughriders (II)

-On September 7, 2011 Fantuz rejoined the Saskatchewan Roughriders and played his first game of the season on September 11 making 2 catches for 47 yards.
-As a result of his time with the Chicago Bears (missing half the CFL season) and a lingering ankle injury Fantuz would finish the season with only 175 yards receiving on 13 catches having only played in 4 games.
+On September 7, 2011, Fantuz rejoined the Saskatchewan Roughriders and played his first game of the season on September 11 making 2 catches for 47 yards.
+As a result of his time with the Chicago Bears (missing half the CFL season) and a lingering ankle injury Fantuz finished the season with only 175 yards receiving on 13 catches having only played in 4 games.

 Hamilton Tiger-Cats

 On February 17, 2012, Fantuz signed a four-year contract with the Hamilton Tiger-Cats.
 In his first season in with the Tiger-Cats Fantuz played in 17 of the 18 regular season games and amassed 971 receiving yards and a career-high 8 touchdowns.
 Fantuz missed a significant portion of the 2015 season with an injury.
 Fantuz set a personal best for most receptions in a season when he caught 101 in 17 games during the 2016 CFL season.
-He would miss the final game of the season after being diagnosed with a torn ACL.
-After recovering from his injury Fantuz would only play in three games for the Ti-Cats in 2017, catching six passes for 55 yards.
+He missed the final game of the season after being diagnosed with a torn ACL.
+After recovering from his injury Fantuz only played in three games for the Ti-Cats in 2017, catching six passes for 55 yards.
 Fantuz announced his retirement from professional football on July 19, 2018.

 Administrative career

-Hamilton Tiger-Cats

 On May 18, 2017, it was announced that Fantuz had re-joined the Tiger-Cats, but in an administrative role as the team's player development coordinator.
 Fantuz returned to a playing role, re-signing with the team, on September 18, 2017.

 Fantuz Flakes

 During the Summer of 2010, as part of their "100 years of The Roughriders" promotional campaign, Federated Co-op Ltd. released a breakfast cereal under the name "Fantuz Flakes".
-The box featured an image of Fantuz on the front, and the cereal itself is similar to Oatmeal Crisp in texture and colour.
+The box featured an image of Fantuz on the front, and the cereal itself was similar to Oatmeal Crisp in texture and colour.